ttybitnik/diego/README.md

 ### From releases

-Install `diego` by downloading the [latest release](https://github.com/ttybitnik/diego/releases/latest) for your system and moving its binary and man pages to the appropriate system paths.
+Download the [latest release](https://github.com/ttybitnik/diego/releases/latest) for your system and move its binary and man pages to the appropriate system paths.
 Use one of the commands below to simplify this process:

 > [!TIP]
 > In case of uncertainty about the machine architecture, run `uname -m` to check it.